 * Applicants who wish to pursue a Music Education degree must audition, be accepted for and complete seven semesters of classical applied lessons on their major instrument/voice.
 The Music Education degree track is not currently available to undergraduate students auditioning as Jazz majors or minors.
 However, it may be possible to pursue Music Education and Jazz degrees separately; for more information, please consult with the Coordinators and Admissions Director.

 Focuses on the study of the historical, stylistic, and cultural development of music; foreign language study and a senior thesis are required.
 Prepares students for graduate work in Musicology.

-Links to detailed course subplans (pdf format) in Music History:
+Links to detailed course subplans (recommended courses, pdf format) in Music History:

 Music Performance: Music Performance webpage

 Focuses on intensive private study, including junior and senior recitals, with the intent of preparing students to enter the performance arena.
 Graduates may also teach privately and/or do further study to prepare for college level teaching.